- Books, Literature, and Writing»

 Aside: Writers- You Can Use Flash Fiction To Overcome Writers Block

-It is also a useful tool in combating procrastination...when you find yourself putting off working on a project it can be therapeutic to try writing something else and flash fictions allow you to write something quickly which gets the creative juices flowing but doesn't take up the entire day.
+It is also a useful tool in combating procrastination...when you find yourself putting off working on a project it can be therapeutic to try writing something else to get your mind focused on the creative process.
+Flash fictions allow you to write something quickly which gets the creative juices flowing but doesn't take up the entire day.
 And if you like what you are writing you can always return to the idea and develop it later.
+A rare win/win.

 A Brief History Of Short Fiction